Violin Concerto (Mendelssohn): Andante

-The bassoon sustains its B from the final chord of the first movement before moving up a semitone to middle C. This serves as a key change from the E minor opening movement into the lyrical C major slow movement.
+The bassoon sustains its B from the final chord of the first movement before moving up a semitone to middle C. This serves as a key change from the fast-paced, intense E minor opening movement into the lyrical C major slow movement.
 The movement is in ternary form and is reminiscent of Mendelssohn's own Songs Without Words.
 The theme to the darker, middle section in A minor is first introduced by the orchestra before the violin then takes up both the melody and the accompaniment simultaneously.
 The tremulous accompaniment requires nimble dexterity from the soloist before the music returns to the main lyrical C major theme, this time leading towards a serene conclusion.